robotros/fend-project-memory-game-master/README.md

 ## Footnotes

 * Tested with Chrome
+* A version of this project can be accessed at [codepen.io](https://codepen.io/robotros/pen/jKOeyZ)
 * For specific, detailed description, look at the project instructions in the [Udacity Classroom](https://classroom.udacity.com/me).
 * This repository used starter code for _all_ Udacity students from the [udacity repo for this project](https://github.com/udacity/fend-project-memory-game)